mrgilas/TimelineSlider/README.md

 # TimelineSlider
-slick slider + bootstrap 4.3.1 + tester
+this project designed by sajjad@aleemohammad.ir and include time line slider with slick slider + bootstrap 4.3.1 + tester